carbon-language/carbon-lang/docs/design/generics/goals.md

 don't provide many of those benefits to programmers until it's too late (users are consuming the API) and with high overhead (template error messages).
 Generally, code should move towards more rigorously type checked constructs.
-However, existing C++ code is full of unrestricted usage of duck-typed templates.
+However, existing C++ code is full of unrestricted usage of compile-time duck-typed templates.
 They are incredibly convenient to write and so likely will continue to exist for a long time.

 We want there to be a natural, incremental upgrade path from templated code to generic code.
 This gives us these additional principles: